3 Problems with quantification

 Furthermore, when undertaking emotional labour, not only do professionals need to control their own emotional reactions, they also have to manage other people's, which Hochschild called emotion work.
 Emotion work has been criticised in professional contexts for controlling the customer/patient/client's visible response to their experience.
 In the context of this course, the emotion work that is undertaken by medical professionals is an example of the application of medical authority in dying.
 In the most extreme cases, dying people can be sedated to quieten, even to silence, their strong emotional reactions to dying, such as those described by the sociologist Julia Lawton (2000) in her ethnography of death in a hospice.
 This upholds one view that death should be a peaceful and controlled event, reminiscent of the concept of the good and ‘tamed’ death.

 Taking a more policy-orientated view of quantifying the dying process, however, boundaries for treatment need to be drawn somewhere to ensure that there is equality and efficiency in access to and provision of health care services.
-At the time of writing (2008), the problem of limits and cut-off points for treatment has been most commonly seen in discussions about access to drugs, such as the National Institute for Health and Clinical Excellence (2007) guidelines on access to donepezil, galantamine, rivastigmine and memantine for people suffering from moderate Alzheimer's disease.
-NICE's choices about who gets access and how this is decided reflect the medicalised tension of balancing the needs of the individual against the fair distribution of resources to the collective dying community.
+When this course was first written in 2008, the problem of limits and cut-off points for treatment has been most commonly seen in discussions about access to drugs, such as the National Institute for Health and Clinical Excellence (2007) guidelines on access to donepezil, galantamine, rivastigmine and memantine for people suffering from moderate Alzheimer's disease.
+When this course was updated in 2020 during the COVID-19 pandemic, there were public discussions around how clinicians decide who can and will be admitted to intensive care units and a wide-scale engagement to sign DNACPRs.
+These reflect the medicalised tension of balancing the needs of the individual against the fair distribution of resources to the collective dying community.

 This dilemma of the individual versus the collective is reflected in the UK in health institutions, such as hospitals, that have to be overtly accountable to the electorate.
 Hospices, although usually funded through a combination of the state and charity, also have to be able to provide a fair and equal service to all.
 This is the case from the ideological basis of the health care setting through to the everyday activity on the ward.
 When someone is dying, therefore, it can be an extremely challenging act of negotiation between the dying person, the medical professionals, the administrative staff of the facility and the family.
 Medical intervention can take control away from the dying person and control their dying.